Yassiz/parse-movies/README.md

 parse-movies
 ============

 HTML5 client using Facebook's Parse BaaS.
+Webkit only (Chrome, Safari, desktop and mobile).